flutter/website/src/cookbook/networking/fetch-data.md

 called on each rebuild causing the app to slow down.

-Storing the `fetchAlbum()` result in a state variable ensures that the `Future` is executed only once and then "cached" for subsequent rebuilds.
+Storing the `fetchAlbum()` result in a state variable ensures that the `Future` is executed only once and then cached for subsequent rebuilds.

 ## Testing